formancehq/ledger/README.md

 numary server start

+# A first transaction using direct postings
+# ---
-# Issue GEMs from the world account, and fund users:001
+# Issue GEMs from the world account, and transfer them to users:001
 curl -X POST \
   -H 'Content-Type: application/json' \
   -d '{